 Price: $14 - $44 / month (paid annually); Contact for custom plan.

 Why use Duda over Squarespace: Squarespace and Duda both offer a robust website editor and pre-designed templates for quickly creating sites.
 What differentiates Duda from Squarespace is its team collaboration and client management tools.

 With Duda, you can import content from existing websites, reuse widgets across different projects, create dynamic versions of a single page, and share feedback with your team and clients directly on a website as it's being built.
 All of these features make it easier for agencies to scale.

 Duda website example: Take a look at the Duda site built for Chef Adoni below.
 Simple and easy to navigate, this site contains information about the chef's restaurants, events, and app.

 Ideal for: Creatives looking to create unique portfolios

 Why use Cargo over Squarespace: Since Squarespace is a general website builder, it has a little bit of everything: features for photographers, bloggers, shop owners, and more.
 That’s great if you need a multi-purpose tool.
 But if you need a website builder for one specific need — like building a portfolio site — then you’ll be better off using a specialized builder like Cargo.

-Cargo comes with over 70 templates that can be used as-is or fully customized, an extensive selection of premium typography, and a built-in CSS editor to create a portfolio with the exact look and feel you want.
+Cargo comes with over 70 templates that can be fully customized, or used as is.
+These templates have stunning and unusual layouts, color schemes, and animations that are perfect for portfolio sites.
+Cargo also has an extensive selection of premium typography and built-in CSS editor to create a portfolio with the exact look and feel you want.

 Why use Shopify over Squarespace: With Squarespace and Shopify, you’ll get customizable templates, inventory management tools, secure payment options, and more.
 But as a dedicated ecommerce builder, Shopify has more features and extensions to help your ecommerce business scale.